 I eventually came to my first huge opening of the trail, which was breathtaking on this gorgeous day.
 With the sky a deep blue, and the field a deep green, I appreciated both the beauty of my surroundings and the fact that the walkway was now relatively flat.
 Dogs prancing about and people throwing Frisbees and such, this day was a clear sign of a spring that was soon to come.
 I continued down the path into another small, forested space.

-This was the site of a counterattack by the Union army while they were in the process of fleeing from the Confederates on the second day of the battle, where many were killed and it is said though the water turned red with the blood of the dead and wounded, soldiers drank from it anyway as it was the closest water available.
+This was the site of a counterattack by the Union army while they were in the process of fleeing from the Confederates on the second day of the battle.
+Many were killed and it is said though the water turned red with the blood of the dead and wounded, soldiers drank from it anyway because it was the closest water available.

-This trail was more lush with greenery than the trails I had gone through getting here, and split in two a little ways in, where the map from the Welcome Center showed the Bloody Pond area being between the two trails.
-One was smaller, and more sinister looking with vegetation hanging over it like it wanted to grab you, so that’s the one I chose, of course.
+This trail was more lush with greenery than the trails I had gone through getting here and it split in two a little ways in.
+The map from the Welcome Center showed the Bloody Pond area being between the two trails.
+One was smaller and more sinister-looking with vegetation hanging over it like it wanted to grab anyone who entered, so that’s the one I chose, of course.

 This was cool.
-I was having to duck under bush overhangings to get through the foliage, and found another little trail off that one that led to too dense of brush for me to get through without a machete, so I went back to following the original trail, and got to a rocky area that looked like it used to be a part of a brook.
+I was having to duck under bush overhangings to get through the foliage.
+I found another little trail offshoot that led to too dense of brush for me to get through without a machete, so I went back to following the original trail and got to a rocky area that looked like it used to be a part of a brook.
 Beautiful.

 However, there was nowhere else to go from here.
-I was wondering if this was the Bloody Pond, but no, much too small, it couldn’t be; I remembered the area being bigger.
+I was wondering if this was the Bloody Pond, but no, much too small, it couldn’t be.
+I remembered the area being larger.
 I backtracked back to the split and went up the much larger trail.
 That had to be it.
-This area opened up to a larger area with train tracks at the border of the park and rolling hills in the background leading up to Missionary Ridge.
-It jogged my memory a bit, but the thing was, it seemed that every little thing that happened had some kind of marker saying, “This happened on this day, and time, and casualties.”
+This area opened up to a wider area with train tracks at the border of the park and rolling hills in the background leading up to Missionary Ridge.
+It jogged my memory a bit, but the thing was, it seemed that every historically important area had some kind of marker stating, “This happened on such date, and time, and casualties.”
 There was nothing there.
 Something so significant to the battle had to have a marker.
 Did I miss some other trail leading off into another clearing in the forest where the Bloody Pond used to be?

-But first, I headed through another small, forested area to one of the most iconic structures of the battlefield, Wilder Tower.
-I have many fond memories of this tower, scampering up its spiraling steps to the top as a spritely child, and at this point, my tired legs had taken on new life, and I was fully prepared to scale this stone pillar of childhood memories.
-From the top I was to see a magnificent sight, overlooking the canopy of the trees I had encountered on my way here, and a majestic view of what was yet to come.
+I headed through another small, forested area to one of the most iconic structures of the battlefield, Wilder Tower.
+I have many fond memories of this tower, scampering up its spiraling steps to the top as a spritely child.
+At this point, my tired legs had taken on new life, and I was fully prepared to scale this stone pillar of childhood memories.
+From the top I was to see a magnificent sight overlooking the canopy of the trees I had encountered on my way here, and a majestic view of what was yet to come.

-But alas, my hopes were dashed.
+Alas, my hopes were dashed.
 On this warm day, ominous, cold iron bars were blocking the way, with a sign that read, “Open from 8 a.m. until sundown.”
-This couldn’t be right, I had started around 2 p.m. and I thought it had only taken me about two-and-a-half hours to get here.
+This couldn’t be right.
+I had started around 2 p.m. and I thought it had only taken me about two-and-a-half hours to get here.
 Had I been so involved in my Bloody Pond problem that I had completely lost track of time and missed the sunset?
-I checked my phone, but the glare was so terrible I shielded the screen with my hand to make out the time.
+I checked my phone but the glare was so terrible I had to shield the screen with my hand to make out the time.
 Indeed, it was not time for the sun to have set yet.
 I looked to the sky, and yes, the sun was still there.
 This sign was a liar.

 Oh well, this was the point I had reached for on the southwest side of the battlefield before turning back to the Welcome Center and my car on the north side.
 And though the sun was still out—contrary to the deceitful Wilder Tower sign—it was waning, so I needed to get back before it actually did go down, when I could be stuck in twilight with cheesy sparkling vampires and other, more sinister supernatural folk, like Green Eyes…

 I was now on the straight path running parallel to Lafayette Road, which is a halfway point for the horse trail, cutting the east and west parts of the loop in half.
 There are battle sites along this trail and many monuments lining both sides.
-I was compulsive about stopping and reading most of the markers and monuments up until this point—except when they weren’t there, like a certain pond that at one time was bloody—but tiredness was catching up with me and I was trying to stay as far ahead of it as possible, so I ventured past these for now, and will revisit them and the battle in later blogs.
-I would be back on this shortcut trail again, possibly twice, next time after hiking the eastern side and another visit to hit all the other smaller offshoot trails to finish them all up.
-As I stated in the preface, I’m going for total immersion in this quest, and here, with what happened each stop playing out in my head, my mind was getting tired too.
+I was compulsive about stopping and reading most of the markers and monuments up until this point—except when they weren’t there, like a certain pond that at one time was bloody—but fatigue was catching up with me and I was trying to stay as far ahead of it as possible, so I ventured past these markers for now and will revisit them and the battle in later blogs.
+I would be back on this shortcut trail again, possibly twice, next time after hiking the eastern side, and another visit to hit all the other smaller offshoot trails.
+As I stated in the preface, I’m going for total immersion on this quest, and here, with what happened each stop playing out in my head, my mind was getting tired, too.

 Up the trail I came to another opening as the trail started running more closely to the road.
 On the trail marker someone had left a pink glove.
 I began to wonder if there was a symbolic reason for this, or if someone had simply put it there and forgot it.
 Could it have been Green Eyes?
 The monument towering over this part of the trail had the inscription of “Here We Rest” as a memorial to those who had fallen here.
 And at this point, tiredness had caught back up with me, so rest I did.

-However, my water dodging abilities were now to be put to a serious test.
+However, my water-dodging abilities were now to be put to a serious test.
 The trail ran under a bridge, and this was a much larger stream to cross than the preview I had earlier.
-This one didn’t go as successfully, as I was able to salvage one foot, but the other stepped onto a faux solid area and sank right down.
+This one didn’t go as successfully.
+I was able to salvage one foot, but the other stepped onto a faux-solid area and sank right down.
 However, I was now only about 100 feet from my car, so not a big deal.
 I squished the last hundred feet and it was over.

 If you made it this far, thanks for spending your time with me on my first journey of the trails surrounding Chattanooga.
-I will be updating this blog often as I continue on this quest, so if you enjoyed this blog there will be many to follow!
+I will be updating this blog often as I continue on this quest, and if you enjoyed it, there will be many to follow.